HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 The first two act the same, but Backticks are special.
 They allow us to embed variables and expressions into a string by wrapping them in `${...}`.

+### Boolean

+Only 2 values: `true` or `false`

+Used for logical operations.

+### null & undefined

+`null` is a value that doesn't belong in any of the types cited before.

+Unlike other languages, `null` in Javascript represents *nothing*, not a non-existing object.

+`undefined` is a value that has not been assigned.

+Those two while similar are not used for the same purpose at all.

+`null` is for an empty value, undefined is a default value for `unassigned` things.

 ## Type Conversion

 ## Basic Operations